When Religious Politics Fuels Murder: The Myth Of “Love Jihad”

 Where is the condemnation by Centre?

 A man was killed in broad daylight but the Centre is mute.
 Rajasthan Chief Minister Vasundhara Raje condemned the murder but to what effect?
 Prime Minister Narendra Modi had also “condemned” the wave of mob lynchings in the country after almost a year of silence.
 But have lynchings stopped after the PM called India “the land of Gandhi”?
 Words hold power only when backed by actions.
-The government cannot preach non-violence while parallelly increasing the religious divide.
+The government cannot preach non-violence while parallelly banking on religious divide.

-A man was killed in broad daylight but the discourse is on Congress’s Mani Shankar Aiyar’s “neech” remark on PM Modi which the BJP has most cleverly turned into caste politics.
+A man was killed in broad daylight but the discourse is on Mani Shankar Aiyar’s “neech” remark on PM Modi which the BJP has most cleverly turned into caste politics.

 Where is the condemnation by PM Modi, or by BJP President Amit Shah who made good use of 280 characters on Twitter to express how the PM has been insulted by Congress in the past?